WitsHPC/HPC-InterestGroup/tutorials/202302/shell_v2/Extra-Tut.md

 ```

 2. **Extract Files:**
-   - Extract the contents of the `temp_contents.tar.gz` archive (downloaded from moodle) into the `temp-hpc` directory.
+   - Extract the contents of the `temp_contents.tar.gz` archive (download from moodle) into the `temp-hpc` directory.
 Run the following command:

 ```bash
 tar -xzvf extra-tut-shell.tar.gz -C ~/temp-hpc/